Harpers Ferry Armory: John Brown's Fort

 John Brown's Fort was the only building to survive the destruction wrought upon it by the Confederates and the Union forces.
 It was the armory's fire engine and guard house, which Brown and his raiders barricaded themselves in.
-It was given after the war the name of John Brown's Fort.
+It was given the name of John Brown's Fort after the war.

 This building has been moved four times.
 The first time, freeing up the site for the railroad to use for an embankment, it was moved to Chicago, where it was displayed at the 1893 Columbian Exposition.
 Abandoned after that, it was moved back to a farm near Harpers Ferry.
 From there, it was moved to the place it was the longest, and where it was most honored: Storer College, a school established for freedmen in Harpers Ferry, which also was given by Congress the Arsenal managers' housing, set back on Camp Hill.

 The Fort remained at Storer until after the College closed in 1955, contributing greatly to Harpers Ferry's role as a destination for African-American tourists in the late 19th and early 20th centuries.
 It was afterwards moved by the National Park Service to near its original location.